visualopsholdings/nodes-devops/manuals/IRC.md

 weechat
 ```

-### Prerequsists

-On the servers you are connecting to, you will need to make sure that the "Username"
-field is set to something which will become the NICK for that user.

-Our implementation uses port 6667 which is the default and SSL, so set those options.

 ### Adding a server and setting your VID

+Our implementation uses port 6667 which is the default and SSL, so set those options on your

 ```
 /server add whatever whatever.com/6667 -tls
 /set irc.server.whatever.password "Your VID"